PlaidCloud/website/content/en/docs/setup/production-environment/turnkey-solutions.md

 ---
 <!-- overview -->

-This page provides a list of Kubernetes certified solution providers.
+This page provides a list of PlaidCloud certified solution providers.
 From each provider page, you can learn how to install and setup production ready clusters.

 <!-- body -->

-{{< cncf-landscape helpers=true category="certified-kubernetes-hosted" >}}
+{{< cncf-landscape helpers=true category="certified-PlaidCloud-hosted" >}}